 Perhaps our biggest test of how gay friendly a destination is: the response when we initially make contact with a few of the hotels and ask them if they're ok hosting a gay couple, who want to sleep in a double bed.

-Or instead, a positive, welcoming response, baffled at the need to even ask this question in the first place?
+An awkward silence?
+A straight-out “no thanks we don't do any of that here!” (happened once in a guesthouse in Crete, Greece).
+Or instead, a positive, welcoming response, expressing bemusement at even having to ask this question in the first place?

 STAY WITH A GAY LOCAL